2022 Ford E-Transit electric van gets $43,295 base price, build configuration details

 All E-Transit models use a 67-kilowatt-hour battery pack with cells from LG Chem, and one large motor sending 266 horsepower and 317 pound-feet of torque to the rear wheels.
 Ford previously quoted a maximum payload of 4,290 pounds for cutaway versions, and 487.3 cubic feet of cargo space in High Roof versions.
 The latter figure is comparable to gasoline Transit vans, the automaker claims.

-Ford is now accepting "hand raises" from interest commercial fleets, but actual order books won't open until July.
+Ford is now accepting "hand raises" from interested commercial fleets, but actual order books won't open until July.
 The automaker indicated more testing will be done over the intervening months, adding that more than 450 customers spanning 45 vocations have expressed interest in the electric van.

 2022 Ford E-Transit